10 sinking fund examples that actually work

 • Monthly savings: $50/month

 This fund is vital for parents.
 It can also cover mid-year expenses like extracurriculars or technology upgrades.
+For families with older kids, check out these budgeting tips for college students to better prepare for higher education costs.

 #5.
 Travel and vacations